wavesaudio/instl/sphinx/index.rst

     Suported platforms: Mac OS X, Windows, Linux

-.. topic:: Why without magic?
+    Why without magic?
-        Installers created with **instl** are discoverable: All processing stages are written to intermediate files and so are easy to follow and debug what was done.
+        Installers created with **instl** are discoverable:
+            # All processing stages are written to intermediate files and so are easy to follow and debug.
-        Installed sources are stored in a Subversion repository making it possible to install the latest version, or any previous version.
+            # Installed sources are stored in a Subversion repository making it possible to install the latest version, or any previous version.

 Contents: